Why nitrogen fixing clovers are vital for climate smart farming

 perennial ryegrass and white clover sward

 However, red clover protein is naturally more stable than white clover protein due to the action of the enzyme polyphenol oxidase (PPO), which occurs naturally in red clover leaves.
+This provides a degree of protection from degradation in the rumen.

 Grass and red clover silage